verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/ellipse.md

 Description

 The starting angle of the sector sweep.
-The three o'clock direction is defined as `0`, and increasing angles rotate clockwise.
+The three o'clock direction is defined as `0`, increasing in the clockwise direction.
+If `startingAngle` is less than `endingAngle`, the filled area spans from `startingAngle` to `endingAngle` clockwise; otherwise, counterclockwise.

 </div>